department-of-veterans-affairs/content-build/README.md

 When testing changes to static pages, or to see what your application looks like on VA.gov, you'll need to build these static pages using the following commands:

-`yarn build` (`—pull-drupal` runs by default)
+`yarn build` (`—-pull-drupal` runs by default when cache is empty)

 - needs active socks proxy connection
+- creates symlink to `../vets-website/build/localhost/generated` allowing access to app bundles
-- run once to pull the latest Drupal content and build the static HTML files
+- run once to pull and cache the latest Drupal content and build the static HTML files
-- need to run this again when adding new templates based on new Drupal entities
+- need to run this again when adding new templates based on new Drupal entities (use `--pull-drupal` to fetch fresh content)

 `yarn watch`